mel-ias/planet4stereo/README.md

 ## Purpose
 The pipeline provided is intended to enable geoscientists to generate high-resolution surface models with resolutions of a few meters and thus offers an interesting alternative to commercial systems.
-Options for assessing the accuracy of the calculated DEMs based on reference DEMs are also integrated.
+Options for assessing the accuracy of the calculated DEMs based on approximation DEMs are also integrated.

 ## Getting started // Installation // Dependencies